chrisvxd/firestation/README.md

 - `title` (string, optional) - human-readable title for this ref configuration
 - `orderBy` (string, optional) - the default `key` to order your
 - `orderByDirection` (string, optional) - the direction (`asc` or `desc`) for the ordering of your `orderBy` value
+- `rangeStart` (integer, optional) - the initial index of the first item in rendered range.
+Defaults to `1`
+- `rangeEnd` (integer, optional) - the initial index of the last of the rendered range.
+Defaults to `10`

 Example: